JUNE 13 & 14, 2020

 All applicants must upload two video clips via YouTube to their YAP Tracker application.
 Video selections must be recent and no older than eighteen months.
 Selections that do not meet this criterion must first be approved for submission by JTVA.
 Each selection must be sung from memory and accompanied by a pianist.
+The pianist must be visible in the video and the pianist’s name included in the description.
 The two videos must be uploaded separately, and the two in total must not be longer than 15 minutes.
 Do not send videos of entire operas or concerts.

 Each video clip must be unedited and without recording enhancements.
 Each selection should be recorded in one "take."